 This document sets out the overall approach to JISC Learning Analytics (LA) at Bournemouth University.
-It is designed to explain key aspects of the work so that staff and students know what to expect from the system and service at this point in the pilot phase and implementation.
-It is based on the JISC Code of Practice for Learning Analytics and will be reviewed and updated following the pilot or as required.
-This document should be read in conjunction with the Learning Analytics Privacy Notice.
+It is designed to explain key aspects of the work so that staff and students know what to expect from the system and service.
+It is based on the JISC Code of Practice for Learning Analytics and will be reviewed and updated periodically.
+This document should be read in conjunction with the Learning Analytics Privacy Notice and the BU Student Privacy Notice.